EVUS: U.S. Electronic Visa Update System

 You can check the status of your EVUS enrollment and its validity period at any time once you begin the enrollment.

-What Is the Difference between EVUS and a Visa?
+What Is the Difference Between EVUS and a Visa?

-Do I Need to Apply for EVUS if I Already Have a Visa?
+Do I need to apply for EVUS if I already have a visa?

-Different Types of American Visitor Visas
+Different Types of U.S. Visitor Visas

 The table below summarizes the key information about B1/B2 American visas and the ESTA visa waiver.